 When you author a map to publish as a feature service, you need to consider the purpose of the feature service and where the data for the feature service is stored, as that affects how you create, manage, and use the feature service.

-This topic covers authoring a feature service to be published to a stand-alone or federated ArcGIS GIS Server site and having the feature service reference the data in a geodatabase or database you have registered with the GIS Server site.
+This topic covers authoring a feature service to be published to a stand-alone or federated ArcGIS GIS Server site.
+The feature service references the data in a geodatabase or database you registered with the GIS Server site.

 Before you author your map, prepare the data to meet feature service requirements and register your data stores with the GIS Server site.
 Once your data is ready, create and configure a map that contains the data you want to publish, define symbology and other data properties within the map, and define a feature template for the editing environment (if you want the feature service to be editable).

 After you prepare and register the data, add it to a an ArcMap document and set properties on the layers and tables.
 These properties define how the data appears and what the client can do with the data.